Amarrero0215/Alex-s-API-weather-dashboard/README.md

 - View the **current weather** and a **5-day forecast**.
 - Use the **search history** buttons to revisit previous searches.
 - Remove any city from the search history by clicking the **delete button**.
+- Clear the entire search history with the **Clear All History** button.
 ---

 ## **Features**